abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 With restlessness and worry, it’s helpful to tune in to the body.
-When the mind is restless, it’s moving around, looking for something, anything.
+When the mind is restless, it’s moving around, looking for something, *anything*.
 So permeate and pervade, suffuse and fill the body with the quality of loving-kindness.
 Breathe in and out, tuning in to the rhythm and the feeling of the energy through the body.
 Even if it’s a restless energy, allow and be very conscious of permeating and pervading,